 We have a most excellent opportunity: Broadway Records, the Grammy-nominated label that's released cast albums such as Matilda and concert albums from such stars as Patti LuPone, will release a studio cast album of Like You Like It!

-On May 4 (the 30th anniversary of John Hughes’ classic movie Sixteen Candles), we launched a crowd-funding campaign to raise funds for the album.
-Please consider supporting us - you can receive some totally rad rewards.
+On May 4 (the 30th anniversary of John Hughes' classic movie Sixteen Candles), we launched a crowd-funding campaign to raise funds for the album.
+In our five week campaign, over 200 supporters became LikeYouLikers, and we raised our budget.

 Structure!
 The Musical Rides Again

 Experience how classic screenplay story structure can help us create better musicals.

 What do Mrs. Lovett and Darth Vader have in common?
 In this class/performance/ Q&A by award-winning librettist, screenwriter, and NYMF alumnus Sammy Buck, learn how classic screenplay structure from a variety of movies translates into memorable characters, song moments, and stories of musical theatre greats – old, new, and yet-to-be.

 **This seminar is not affiliated with or endorsed by Lucasfilms, The Walt Disney Company or the Galactic Empire.